ikmb/esga/docs/recommendations.md

 ## Proteins (other)

 Other proteins for annotation should cover a wider taxonomic range to help the pipeline find genes that were perhaps missing from the targeted stage.
-Since ESGA is aimed for vertebrates specifically, and metazoans at most, we have included a set of reviewed metazoan proteins that could be used here.
+Since ESGA is aimed at vertebrates specifically, and metazoans at most, we have included a set of reviewed metazoan proteins that could be used here.
 Otherwise, you have some additional options:

 [Uniprot](https://www.uniprot.org/) is generally a good place to start.
 The search interface allows you to limit results by taxnomic group and level of experimental support for